IgniteUI/igniteui-docfx/en/components/time_picker.md

 #### Default

-To add the time picker, use the following code:
+To add the time picker in a template, use the following code:

 ```html
 <!--meeting.component.html-->